3320 Citizenship/Alien Status | SNAP

 -

-Any document that establishes place of birth or U.S. citizenship such as records from SSA, VA, local government agencies, hospitals, and a clinic’s record of birth or parentage
+Any document that establishes place of birth or U.S. citizenship, such as records from SSA, VA, local government agencies, hospitals, and a clinic’s record of birth or parentage

 -

-Verification of citizenship established through another public assistance program or governmental agency.
+Verification of citizenship is established through another public assistance program or governmental agency.
 For example, the Medicaid or TANF program.

 -